Magiduck/magiduck.github.io/_pages/about.md

   image: "/assets/images/Timeline_CV.png"
 ---

+I am currently working on my Master thesis at Ancora Health.

-I currently work as a student-assistant at the Bachelor of Bioinformatics from the Hanze University of Applied Sciences, where I am also a student in the master program Data Science for Life Sciences.
+I have worked as a student-assistant at the Bachelor of Bioinformatics from the Hanze University of Applied Sciences, where I am also a student in the master program Data Science for Life Sciences.

 Before this I worked on a research collaboration with Daan F. van den Berg and Franklin L. Nobrega on the DefenseSystemFinder tool.